ibm-cloud-docs/openwhisk/namespaces.md

     |  `-n <description>` | Optional: Add a description to the namespace, such as which kind of actions or packages it will contain. |
     {: caption="Table 3.
 Understanding this command components" caption-side="bottom"}

-    The following exmaple shows sample output from the previous command.
+    The following example shows sample output from the previous command.

     ```sh
     {